Flash Exposure Bracketing

 You can take three shots while automatically changing the flash output.
-This is called FEB (Flash Exposure Bracketing).
-The settable range is up to ±3 stops in 1/3-stop increments.
+This feature is referred to as flash exposure bracketing (FEB).
+The setting range is ±3 stops, in 1/3-stop increments.

 Select with the joystick.